 Variations

-You can make a simple mushroom curry in many ways, such as- KETO: You can replace peas with bell pepper or use just mushroom for the keto diet.
-You can also use almond paste or coconut cream or heavy cream instead of cashew cream.
+You can make a simple mushroom curry in many ways, such as- KETO: You can replace peas with bell pepper or use just mushrooms for the keto diet.
+You can also use almond paste, coconut cream, heavy cream instead of cashew cream.

 - OIL: You can also use olive oil or any cooking oil for this mushroom recipe.